 Tobii Ocumen Example

-The Tobii Ocumen Example Scene is part of the Tobii Ocumen Sample Project.
+The Tobii Ocumen Example Scene is part of the Tobii Ocumen Signals & Filters product.

-With a Tobii Ocumen license you have full access to the project and source code, but you can try the out the latest built version here without a license.
+With a license you have full access to the Unity sample with source code, but you can try the out the latest built version here without a license.

-You can also check out the Tobii Ocumen develop page to get started with Tobii Ocumen or learn more about the Advanced API and filters.
+You can also check out the Tobii Ocumen develop page to get started with Tobii Ocumen and to learn more.

 The example scene contains visualizations of some of the advanced signals, data and filters included in Tobii Ocumen.

-You can press the Trigger Button to pause the visualizations.
+You can press the Headset Button on the right side of the headset to pause the visualizations.

 Table of Contents